 Born in New York City and raised in Albany, New York, Vaughn began his musical career as a chorister in the Cathedral Choir of Men and Boys, Albany, and later at St. Peter’s Episcopal Church, Albany.
 He continued his organ studies with John Rose at Trinity College (Hartford), earning a B. A. with Honors in Music in 2007, and at the Yale School of Music and Institute of Sacred Music, earning a M. M. in Organ Performance in 2009 under Martin Jean, Thomas Murray and Jeffrey Brillhart.
 He has performed solo organ recitals at the American Cathedral in Paris, Washington National Cathedral, St. Thomas Church Fifth Avenue, the Cathedral of St. John the Divine, and as a collaborate organist with Sigur Rós at Lincoln Center’s White Light Festival.

-In addition to his role as Artistic Director of ASOF Hartford, Vaughn is Sub-Dean of the Greater Hartford Chapter of the American Guild of Organists.
-This past July, he directed a Pipe Organ Encounter at Trinity College for teen organists from around the country.
+In addition to his role as Artistic Director of ASOF Hartford, Vaughn is Dean of the Greater Hartford Chapter of the American Guild of Organists and has directed a Pipe Organ Encounter at Trinity College for teen organists from around the country.